 Technology has opened up a litany of new methods for monetizing games; gone are the days where a publisher’s only option was the uniform system of retail sales.
 Each modern method of monetization has different requirements for what a game must do to be implemented successfully, and these elements need to be intrinsically woven into the fabric of a game to maximize their effectiveness and avoid frustrating or turning off players.

 Although many new methods of game monetization have been developed in the past few years, a large portion of games still make money through upfront sales.
 For a long time, this was the only method of monetization because technology required physical media to get games into the hands of players.
-But as technology has advanced, so have how games are sold.
+But as technology has advanced, so too has how games are sold.
 So while the fundamentals of an upfront sale have stayed the same, digital distribution has radically changed the methodology.

 In 2020, digital game sales outpaced physical game sales, and given the fact that the new generation of gaming console each have a digital only version, this trend of cutting out physical media is only going to continue.
 In addition to the costs saved manufacturing physical media, widespread digital distribution gives developers greater opportunity to update games after publishing.
 It should be noted though that post-launch updates are generally done without any additional revenue.